47degrees/github4s/docs/src/main/tut/auth.md

 // if you're using ScalaJS, replace occurrences of HttpResponse by SimpleHttpResponse
 //import github4s.js.Implicits._
 //import fr.hmil.roshttp.response.SimpleHttpResponse
 ```

 **NOTE**: In the examples you will see `Github(None)`
-because if you are authenticating for the first time you don't have any accessToken yet.
+because if you are authenticating for the first time you don't have any access token yet.

-## Authentication

 ### Create a new authorization token